huitemagico/kmac/README.md

  bld.sh   for build<br />
  run0.sh  for run<br />
- (you must edit run0.sh with the identities obtained in the precedent paragraph) (see the above paragraph "Note about the shells")
+ (you must edit run0.sh with the identities obtained in the precedent paragraph)

 # Deliverables
-Note about the deliverables: The following paragraphs (deliverable 1, deliverable 2, etc.) represent the 'deliverables' documented in the offer document.
-In other words, these are the 'conditions of satisfaction' for the customer, in this case, the CSF team.

-To view the updated documentation that explains 'how' each deliverable meets the 'conditions of satisfaction' (as well as any issues, problems, pending tasks, or new features) for each KMAC version (KMAC1, KMAC2, etc.), please refer to the corresponding chapter in the KMAC wiki
-For instance, for "Deliverable 1" please see the chapter at link: https://github.com/huitemagico/kmac/wiki#deliverable-1-proof-of-concept-poc-for-design-pattern-implementation

 ## Deliverable 1: Proof of Concept (POC) for Design Pattern Implementation